wp-plugins/relevanssi/readme.txt

 removing those words helps to make the index smaller and searching faster.

 == Known issues and To-do's ==
+* Known issue: The most common cause of blank screens when indexing is the lack of the mbstring extension.
+Make sure it's installed.
 * Known issue: In general, multiple Loops on the search page may cause surprising results.
 Please make sure the actual search results are the first loop.
 * Known issue: Relevanssi doesn't necessarily play nice with plugins that modify the excerpt.
 If you're having problems, try using relevanssi_the_excerpt() instead of the_excerpt().
 * Known issue: I know the plugin works with WP 2.5, but it loses some non-essential functionality.
 The shortcode stuff doesn't work with WP 2.5, which doesn't support shortcodes.
 Compatibility with older versions of WP hasn't been tested.
 * To-do: The stop word list management needs small improvements.
 * To-do: Improve the display of query logs.
 Any requests?
 What information would you like to see, what would be helpful?
+* To-do: Option to set the number of search results returned.

 == Thanks ==
 * Cristian Damm for tag indexing, comment indexing, post/page exclusion and general helpfulness.
 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 1.8.1 =
+* Sometimes empty ghost entries would appear in search results.
+No more.
+* Added support for the WordPress' post_type argument to restrict search results to single post type.
+* Relevanssi will now check for the presence of multibyte string functions and warn if they're missing.
+* The category indexing option checkbox didn't work.
+It's now fixed.
+* Small fix in the way punctuation is removed.
+* Added a new indexing option to index all public post types.

 = 1.8 =
 * Fixed lots of error notices that popped up when E_NOTICE was on.
 Sorry about those.